nhattruongpham/nhattruongpham/README.md

-### Nhat Truong Pham's GitHub
+### Skyo's GitHub
-Currently, I am a Research Assistant in the Institute for Computational Science at Ton Duc Thang University (TDTU), Vietnam.
-I received the M.E. degree in Automation and Control from TDTU, Vietnam, supervised by Dr. Sy Dzung Nguyen and co-supervised by Dr. Duc Ngoc Minh Dang, in 2021.
-Before that, I received the B.E. degree in Electronics and Telecommunication from TDTU, Vietnam, supervised by Dr. Duc Ngoc Minh Dang, in 2019.
+I am currently a Graduate Research Assistant (Ph.D.
+Student) at the Computational Biology and Bioinformatics Laboratory, Department of Integrative Biotechnology, College of Biotechnology and Bioengineering, Sungkyunkwan University.
+My advisor is Assistant Professor Balachandran Manavalan.
+Prior to this, I worked as a full-time Research Assistant at Ton Duc Thang University (TDTU) in Vietnam.
+In 2021, I received my M.E. degree in Automation and Control from TDTU, supervised by Dr. Sy Dzung Nguyen and co-supervised by Dr. Duc Ngoc Minh Dang.
+I also hold a B.E. degree in Electronics and Telecommunication from TDTU, which I received in 2019, under the supervision of Dr. Duc Ngoc Minh Dang.

 My research interests include applied intelligence, artificial intelligence, computational intelligence, signal processing, and their applications in audio/speech processing, bioinformatics, environmental sciences, life sciences, and healthcare domains.